What Is an FDA Outsourcing Facility?

 - – May or may not obtain prescriptions for identified individual patients

 - – An outsourcing facility must comply with current good manufacturing practice (CGMP) requirements

-- – Drugs must be compounded under the direct supervision of a licensed pharmacist within the registered facility
+- – All compounded drugs must be compounded under the direct supervision of a licensed pharmacist within the facility

-- – Outsourcing facilities must report information about all products compounded on location, including:
+503B outsourcing facilities must also report on information about all products compounded on location, including:

 - * A list of all products compounded in the past six months

 - * The source of the ingredients of those products